Black-Ice24/Black-Ice24/README.md

 ### _Medical Doctor | Data Scientist | iOS/Python Developer_

 ### :man_health_worker: **About me**
 I am a Medical Doctor interested in digital health and the applications of machine learning, artificial intelligence and data science to medicine.
-I am currently undertaking a Data Science bootcamp with a view to launching a career in data science consultancy or for a health tech company!
+I have recently completed a Data Science bootcamp with a view to enhancing my technical skills!

 ### :technologist: **Tech skills**
-Upon completing the HyperionDev Data Science Bootcamp I will have acquired skills in:
 * Python Programming
 * Data Analystics and Exploration (inc use of Tableau)
 * SQL / SQLite